 Before we announce the winners of the 2015 MyTheatre Awards, we’re proud to present our annual Nominee Interview Series.
 One of the first performances we saw in 2015 was also one of the year’s most memorable.
-Anthony played a tough and tortured cop in A Steady Rain, Paper Moon Productions’ tense memory play about best friends and […]
+Anthony played a tough and tortured cop in A Steady Rain, Paper Moon Productions’ tense memory play about best […]

 Before we announce the winners of the 2015 MyTheatre Awards, we’re proud to present our annual Nominee Interview Series.
 The inventive and thoughtful director behind Wolf Manor Theatre Collective’s dark and brutal take on the Scottish Play, Claren Grosz mined countless surprising moments from a text we weren’t sure could surprise us anymore.
-The Outstanding Direction nominee […]
+The […]

 Before we announce the winners of the 2015 MyTheatre Awards, we’re proud to present our annual Nominee Interview Series.
 In the semi-immersive, totally sustainable Outside the …

 Before we announce the winners of the 2015 MyTheatre Awards, we’re proud to present our annual Nominee Interview Series.
 Despite being a perfectly nice, approachable, seemingly non-homicidal individual, Dylan Brenton plays a lot of murderers (the first time I saw him was literally a production of Assassins).
-It’s fitting, then, that his performance as arguably the most […]
+It’s fitting, then, that his performance as arguably […]

 There are six days left in The Toronto Fringe’s annual Next Stage Theatre Festival.
 See below for my thoughts on nine of the ten shows (the performance of Urban Myth I was scheduled to attend was cancelled because of a fire alarm) then Click Here to buy your pass and schedule your trip to the Factory […]